 KRS 131.110 requires a protest of assessment be handled by the Department of Revenue.
-The PVA is considered an employee of the Department of Revenue and is required to expedite the protest on behalf of the Department.
-The PVA may reassess a vehicle based upon high-mileage or condition of the vehicle.
+The PVA is considered an employee of the Department of Revenue and is required to expedite the protest on behalf of the Department The property valuation administrator may adjust the value of a motor vehicle when the registrant has provided evidence that the standard value does not reflect the motor vehicle's condition, options, mileage, or certificate of title issued in accordance with KRS 132.485 (1) (a) 3.